AbhaySingh989/Journal_Agent/README.md

 **Step 2: Set Up the Virtual Environment**

-1. Still in the Bash console, create a virtual environment for your bot.
-It's best to use the same Python version you developed with (e.g., Python 3.11).
+1. Still in the Bash console, navigate into your project directory:
     ```bash
-    mkvirtualenv --python=/usr/bin/python3.11 my-bot-venv
+    cd ~/Journal-Agent
     ```
-2. Your virtual environment (`my-bot-venv`) will be activated automatically.
+2. Create a virtual environment *inside* this directory using the specific Python version you need.
+This is more reliable than the global `mkvirtualenv` command.
+    ```bash
+    python3.11 -m venv venv
+    ```
+3. Activate the new virtual environment:
+    ```bash
+    source venv/bin/activate
+    ```
+    *(Your command prompt should now start with `(venv)`)*

-3. Install all the required packages from your `requirements.txt` file:
+4. Install all the required packages from your `requirements.txt` file:
     ```bash
     pip install -r requirements.txt
     ```